Margaret Lindsay1

 David Carnegie, 1st Earl of Southesk was born in 1575.2 He was the son of Rt.
 Hon.
 David Carnegie of Kinnaird and Eupheme Wemyss.2 A contract for the marriage of David Carnegie, 1st Earl of Southesk and Margaret Lindsay was signed on 8 October 1595.3 He died in February 1657/58.2

-David Carnegie, 1st Earl of Southesk was invested as a Knight in 1603.2 He was created 1st Lord Carnegie of Kinnaird [Scotland] on 14 April 1616.4 He was invested as a Privy Counsellor (P.C.)
-[Scotland] in January 1616/17.2 He was Temporary President of the Scottish Council between April 1625 and May 1625.2 He held the office of Lord of Session from February 1625/26 to 1628.2 He was created 1st Lord Carnegie of Kinnaird and Leuchars [Scotland] on 22 June 1633, with a special remainder to his heirs male for ever.4 He was created 1st Earl of Southesk [Scotland] on 22 June 1633.4 He held the office of Sheriff of Forfarshire in 1646.2 He has an extensive biographical entry in the Dictionary of National Biography.5
+He was appointed Knight in 1603.2 He was created 1st Lord Carnegie of Kinnaird [Scotland] on 14 April 1616.4 He was appointed Privy Counsellor (P.C.)
+[Scotland] in January 1616/17.2 He was Temporary President of the Scottish Council between April 1625 and May 1625.2 He held the office of Lord of Session from February 1625/26 to 1628.2 He was created 1st Earl of Southesk [Scotland] on 22 June 1633.4 He was created 1st Lord Carnegie of Kinnaird and Leuchars [Scotland] on 22 June 1633, with a special remainder to his heirs male for ever.4 He held the office of Sheriff of Forfarshire in 1646.2 He has an extensive biographical entry in the Dictionary of National Biography.5

 Children of David Carnegie, 1st Earl of Southesk and Margaret Lindsay